 - pinch of salt

 - 4 cups sifted powdered sugar

-- 2 tbsp champagne
+- 2 tablespoons cornstarch

 - In another bowl, sift together the flour, salt, baking soda, and baking powder.

 - Add the dry ingredients to the wet ingredients in three batches, alternating with the buttermilk.